rore/janrain-backplane-2/README20.md

 }
 ```

+Per OAuth 2, the `scope` parameter will be returned if the granted scope differs from the requested scope.

 Note: If the granted scope differs than the requested scope, it will be provided in the response.

 ### Anonymous Access Token Request